Hello World

 }

-If there were parameters they would be declared within the parenthesis ()
+If there were parameters they would be declared within the parenthesis ().
+The body of

 The body of the function contains the following two lines: